 - Less than 12 percent of SCA victims survive

-- 1 in 350 teens in the U.S. have an underlying heart condition that can put them at risk for sudden cardiac arrest.
+- 1 in 350 teens in the U.S. has an underlying heart condition that can put them at risk for sudden cardiac arrest.

 - 1 in 500 young people are affected by hypertrophic cardiomyopathy which is the number one identifiable cause of sudden cardiac arrest